-WASA is considered a component unit of the District for financial reporting purposes primarily because WASA is responsible for the payment of certain District long-term debt issued before WASA's creation.
+WASA is considered a component unit of the District for financial reporting purposes primarily because WASA is responsible for the payment of certain long-term debt issued by the District before WASA's creation.
 This debt was used to finance capital improvements for WASA's predecessor agency.